RigoBlock/rigoblock-monorepo/README.md

 ### Example

-Import DragoAPI class and create an instance passing by a Parity API/Web3 instance:
+Import DragoAPI class and create an instance passing by a Parity API/Web3 instance.

+Getting drago details from DragoRegistry contract:

     import DragoApi from '../../DragoApi/src'